Hello Incoming First-Year Students!

 The Residential Life Office will contact you via email to discuss housing options and communicate your housing placement.

-A) There are a number of great resources on campus available to you including our office and the First Year Dean.
-But our “front line” is the group of Resident Advisors.
-There is an RA on each floor of our Residential Life operated communities, and they are available to field any questions in addition to help maintain the standards of the community.
+There are a number of great resources on campus available to you including our office and the Dean of First-Year Students.
+But your first point of contact is the group of resident advisers.
+There is a resident adviser on every floor of our Residential Life operated communities.
+In addition to answering any of your questions, resident advisers also help maintain the standards of the community.